paganim/COVID-19-Italy-Analysis/README.md

 ## Data

-The data used in these analyzes were taken from the official GitHub page of the Presidenza del Consiglio dei Ministri - Dipartimento della Protezione Civile: https://github.com/pcm-dpc/COVID-19.
+The data used in these analyzes were taken from the official GitHub page of the "Presidenza del Consiglio dei Ministri - Dipartimento della Protezione Civile": https://github.com/pcm-dpc/COVID-19.

 ## In these analyzes
   1. The national trend with Total Cases, Deaths, IUC Peoples, Actives and Discharged Healed